 Linux/FreeBSD and Windows users can sit this one out, and skip straight to the changelog.

 Mac user, please stay with me.
-You can install Opera to /Applications like you have always done, or you can put it on a external USB stick or an encrypted disk image and have your preferences go with you.
+You can install Opera to /Applications as you have always done, or you can put it on an external USB stick or an encrypted disk image and have your preferences go with you.